dotnet/docs/docs/architecture/maui/mvvm.md

 The view is responsible for defining the structure, layout, and appearance of what the user sees on screen.
 Ideally, each view is defined in XAML, with a limited code-behind that does not contain business logic.
 However, in some cases, the code-behind might contain UI logic that implements visual behavior that is difficult to express in XAML, such as animations.

-In a .NET MAUI application, a view is typically a Page-derived or ContentView-derived class.
+In a .NET MAUI application, a view is typically a `Page`-derived or `ContentView`-derived class.
 However, views can also be represented by a data template, which specifies the UI elements to be used to visually represent an object when it's displayed.
 A data template as a view does not have any code-behind, and is designed to bind to a specific view model type.

 > [!TIP]
 > Avoid enabling and disabling UI elements in the code-behind.